-I don’t get very wet, and I can tell it upsets my partner because they think I’m not turned on.
+I have vaginal dryness and don’t get very wet, and I can tell it upsets my partner because they think I’m not turned on.
 Is something wrong with me?

 Good news—more than likely, there is absolutely nothing wrong with you.
 Every body is different and makes different amounts of natural lubrication.
 Some people just don’t get that wet when they’re turned on, and that’s completely normal and ok.
 Plus, how wet you are is NOT a good indicator of whether or how much you want to have sex.
 People can be wet when they don’t want to have sex, and dry when they do!